 Bon Dio jumps in...
 "We got excited that our little joke band was getting attention, so we decided to keep it going.
 We soon lost Rob, who moved to Japan to form a noise band.
 Kevin and I started writing new material, and we played a few parties using his drum machine.
 We got pretty good as a duo, but to play live or record, we really needed a (human) drummer."
 "That's the nebulous role I fill," chimes in Corn.
 "When I first met Don and Kevin and listened to their homemade tapes, I thought they had to be kidding about trying to form a real band.
 But after I took them up on an offer to sit-in and jam, I then realized these guys could really ROCK!
 And here was a chance to play with a band that had no preconceived notions of musical structure."
 7-11 recounts with a smile, "Yeah, he thought the two of us sucked as musicians, but he knew we kicked ass anyway".

-Eager to become the next trendy "boy band", Love Butter presents its seminal album, King Lung Meat Market.
-Recorded with no overdubs and a bad mix, you're sure to either enjoy it or be repulsed by it.
-Either way, Love Butter will have succeeded in its twisted musical mission...
+Celebrating its timeless appeal, Love Butter presents the 25th Anniversary Edition of its seminal album, King Lung Meat Market.
+Digitally recorded in 1994 with a live mix and no overdubs, you're sure to either enjoy or be repulsed by it.
+Either way, Love Butter will have succeeded in its twisted musical mission.